abdennour/knockout-es6-components-webpack-boilerplate/README.md

     └── App.css
     └── registry.js
     └── index.js
+    └── setupTests.js
 └── webpack
     └── config.js

 ```

 **public/index.html** is the single page of the whole application

+**src/ko/ViewModel.js** An abstract class that any Knockout viewmodel implementation should extend.
+It is a decorator class and it injects the parameters of the component inside the "this" of the viewmodel.

 **src/registry.js** where you import all components and register them into `registry` collection.
 So basically, this file will be updated with the creation of any new KO component.